-Chapter 16, Section 1608 of the IBC and Chapter 3, Section 301 of the IRC establishes general standards based on regional climactic data for the appropriate design of buildings and structures to withstand snow loads.

-Due to extreme variations for local snowfall amounts throughout most of the mountainous regions of Colorado, The IBC (Figure 1608.2) and IRC (Figure 301.2(4)B) require that sitespecific case studies be established to calculate ground snow loads.
+Chapter 16, Section 1608 of the IBC and Chapter 3, Section 301 of the IRC establishes general standards Site-Specific Windspeed Data: The Applied Technology Council (ATC) has user-friendly engineering resources and applications available to those seeking windspeed data for a specific site.
+ATC is a nonprofit corporation that was established in 1973 through the efforts of the Structural Engineers Association of California. http://windspeed.atcouncil.org based on regional climactic data for the appropriate design of buildings and structures to withstand snow loads.
+Due to extreme variations for local snowfall amounts throughout most of the mountainous regions of Colorado, The IBC (Figure 1608.2) and IRC (Figure 301.2(4)B) require that site-specific case studies be established to calculate ground snow loads.
 In 2016 the Structural Engineers Association of Colorado (SEAC) prepared a Colorado Design Snow Loads study that several communities have adopted to replace the basic snow load design criteria found in the IBC and IRC.
 This study provides detailed statistical analysis that aims to achieve uniform resistance against snow loads throughout the entire state of Colorado.
+Note: This language can replace Section 1608.2 in Chapter

-Note: This language can replace Section 1608.2 in Chapter 16 of the IBC:
+Note: This language can replace Section 1608.2 in Chap 16 of the IBC: